theramiyer/blog/_drafts/on-sabarimala.md

 ## Back to the issue

 A lot of the practices are practically irrelevant today.
 Many of them exist merely as a tradition rather than a necessity.
-And the deity has also matured and become more forgiving as the years have passed.
+And the deity has also matured and become more forgiving as the years have passed (the human individual form).

 The system at Sabarimala is a beautiful one.
 The guruswamy has the final call on what has to be followed and what not, for one.
 While the traditional _varna_ system in India dictates that an uppercaste person lead, Sabarimala disregards the system (or arguably is the only one that follows the system in the right sense).
 Here, a Hindu Brahmin can have a Muslim guruswamy.
 Not just that there is no preference to a certain caste, no religion is given preferential treatment either.
 Just like the core of Hinduism.
 Going by the same philosophy, nobody asks you what religion you follow, at the shrine.
 It does not matter what deity you like, what religion you follow, what you do for a living...
 In the eyes of Sabarimala Ayyappa, you are all alike: you are all Him:

 > Tat tvam asi.

-Given that apart from the core principles, your guruswamy's word is the Book, many of the leaders of today have adopted a simpler approach to the pilgrimage.
+Given that apart from the core principles, your guruswamy's word is The Book, many of the leaders of today have adopted a simpler approach to the pilgrimage.
 My guruswamy, for instance, allowed me to wear footwear to college because he didn't want me to break the decorum of the institution.
 This is a practical approach to pilgrimage.
-He did not forbid us from eating foods that are said to "increase desires" as per Hindu _shastras_ (I don't know which shastra says this, by the way).
+He did not forbid us from eating foods that are said to "increase desires", apparently, "as per Hindu _shastras_" (I don't know which shastra says this, by the way).
 He simply trusted us to do what was right no matter how influential our food or environment were.
 And his idea was, 'If you break the fast, you would not come for the pilgrimage.
 You know what you do.'
 Discipline.

 So, if it is the guruswamy's call on whether a woman can come or not, why does no guruswamy take women along?
 I was met with the following answer: